dustinpfister/videoground/README.md

 On raspberry PI os buster chromium 90.x is used, and on bullseye I am seeing 101.x when it comes to the builds in the official repos that are installed out of the box.
 So when updating to later versions of electronjs I will likely want to keep things in that range.
 Bleeding edge versions of electronjs using chrome 104+ do not seem to be working so great at the time of this writing.

-## What the goals are with this project

-When it comes to what the goals are in terms of adding features there is only so much that I might want to add.
-If I do keep working on this I am going to end up completing the core set of features that I want.
-Once that is done I am going to want to be a little more reserved about adding features, choosing to move forward with features that I only really truly want and need.
-In fact as of r3 I would say I am all ready at a point where the goal is to just refine the features that I all ready have in place for the most part.